Skip to main content

 • EU legislation

-Directive (EU) 2020/2184 (OJ L 435, p.1, 23.12.2020) of the European Parliament and of the Council of 16 December 2020 on the quality of water intended for human consumption (recast)
+Directive (EU) 2020/2184 (OJ L 435, p.1, 23.12.2020) (this opens in a new tab) of the European Parliament and of the Council of 16 December 2020 on the quality of water intended for human consumption (recast)

-Directive 2000/60/EC (OJ L 327, p1, 22.12.2000) of the European Parliament and of the Council of 23 October 2000 establishing a framework for Community action in the field of water policy.
+Directive 2000/60/EC (OJ L 327, p1, 22.12.2000) (this opens in a new tab) of the European Parliament and of the Council of 23 October 2000 establishing a framework for Community action in the field of water policy.

-Commission Recommendation 2001/928/Euratom (OJ L 344, p85, 28.12.2001) of 20 December 2001 on the protection of the public against exposure to radon in drinking water supplies.
+Commission Recommendation 2001/928/Euratom (OJ L 344, p85, 28.12.2001) (this opens in a new tab) of 20 December 2001 on the protection of the public against exposure to radon in drinking water supplies.

 • National legislation

-General Provisions
+• General Provisions

-The objectives of this Directive are to protect human health from the adverse effects of any contamination of water intended for human consumption by ensuring that it is wholesome and clean, and to improve access to water intended for human consumption.
+The objectives of this Directive is to protect human health from the adverse effects of any contamination of water intended for human consumption by ensuring that it is wholesome and clean, and to improve access to water intended for human consumption.

-(iv) water supplied in bottles or containers;
+• waters supplied in bottles or containers

-- is used exclusively for purposes in respect of which the relevant supervisory authority is satisfied that the quality of the water has no influence, either directly or indirectly, on the health of the consumers concerned.
+• water intended exclusively for purposes in respect of which the relevant supervisory authority is satisfied that the quality of the water has no influence, either directly or indirectly, on the health of the consumers concerned.

 The following exemption comes into operation on 13 January 2026 and shall apply on and after that date.